 - 2.32 Although interactions with these processes were not part of our methodology, we believed that it was important to understand the stakeholder feedback on these matters.
-Due to the timing of release much of our review of this work followed the release of our Issues Paper on 13 February 2019. - 2.33 We have reviewed the Directions Paper on Interoperability and the IPART Issues Paper and the stakeholder submissions which were public for both.
+Due to the timing of release of relevant reports and papers much of our review of this work followed the release of our Issues Paper on 13 February 2019. - 2.33 We have reviewed the Directions Paper on Interoperability and the IPART Issues Paper and the stakeholder submissions which were public for both.
 We attended the two interoperability forums held in Sydney and dialled in to two working party meetings.
-We reviewed much of the documentation produced by the working parties provided via an online site, the draft Report on Interoperability released on 10 June 2019 and the submissions to that draft Report.
+We reviewed much of the documentation produced by the working parties provided via an online site, the draft and final Reports on Interoperability and the submissions to the Reports.